Satya (1998 film): Plot

 However, Satya later tells Mhatre that if they do not kill Guru Narayan, he will kill them.
 Mhatre gang, then kill Guru Narayan.
 This brings Mhatre and Satya in direct confrontation with Bhau.
-A new police commissioner, Amodh Shukla (Paresh Rawal), is appointed because of the increase in crime.
+A new police commissioner, Amodh Shukla, is appointed because of the increase in crime.
 In a strategic move, Bhau forgives Mhatre and his gang for their earlier actions.
-The police encounter a group of criminals, including Mhatre gang member Chander Khote (Snehal Dabi).
+The police encounter a group of criminals, including Mhatre's gang member Chander Khote.
 At Satya's suggestion, Shukla is shot by his gang to alarm the police.
 Bhau wins the election by a landslide, thanks to Mhatre's help.

 Satya and Vidya go to the cinema.
 When they step out for a drink during the intermission, Pakya sees Satya and informs the police.
 Inspector Khandilkar arrives and orders all the doors locked except one, expecting to apprehend Satya when he leaves the cinema through the single open door.
 Satya shoots a blank cartridge at the ground, creating a stampede, and escapes with Vidya.
 He is afraid of losing her after the incident, and Mhatre offers to move them to Dubai.
 Mhatre arrives at Bhau's house that night to celebrate his election victory with Kallu Mama and Chandrakant Mule, and the politician kills him for disobeying his order and killing Narayan.
 Satya tells Vidya he has a job in Dubai when the police arrive, and he is forced to escape.
 Vidya learns from Inspector Khandilkar that Satya is a criminal.

 Satya arrives at Kallu Mama's residence.
 Mule orders Mama to kill Satya but Mama rebels and kills Mule instead, prompting the two to avenge Mhatre's murder.
 During Ganesh Chaturthi at a beach, Satya kills Bhau and is wounded.
 He and Mama leave; Mama plans to help Satya board a ship to Dubai, but Satya insists on going to Vidya's house first.
 Mama waits in the car while Satya knocks on her door.
 Vidya refuses to answer and, while they argue, Khandilkar arrives and shoots and kills Mama.
 Satya manages to break down Vidya's door, however, Khandilkar shoots him, and he collapses a few inches from her and dies.